kyleingraham/hutia/README.md

 Once the response is initialized, Hutia then writes header values using `nxt_unit_response_add_field` supplying a `nxt_unit_request_info_t*`, a header key null-terminated string and its length, and a header value null-terminated string and its length.
 As above, errors here result in calls to `nxt_unit_request_done`.

-After all header values have been set, Huta calls `nxt_unit_response_send` to begin sending ready request components to the client.
+After all header values have been set, Hutia calls `nxt_unit_response_send` to begin sending ready request components to the client.

 #### Response Body
 To write and send the response body, Hutia uses Unit's callback-based `nxt_unit_response_write_cb` method.
 One difficult part about writing responses in Unit is knowing when Unit is ready to accept data. `nxt_unit_response_write_cb` inverts control of when writes happen by accepting a callback for writing data at times that Unit chooses.